17 super touristy things you must do in Toronto

 One of Toronto's oldest and largest parks is worth a visit.
 You can literally get lost here thanks to all of its trails, parks, ponds and restaurants.There's a zoo, massive off-leash zones and of course, cherry blossoms (in the spring) here too!

 Toronto's Distillery District features the continent's best-preserved collection of Victorian industrial architecture.
-It's a stunning backdrop for local restaurants, design stores, bars, cafes and art galleries and one of the most popular spots in the city to get hitched.
+It's a stunning backdrop for local restaurants, design stores, bars , cafes and art galleries and one of the most popular spots in the city to get hitched.

 Completed in 2014, Fumihiko Maki's Aga Khan Museum is a jewel.
 It's one of the most stunning buildings in Toronto, both inside and out.

 Mirvish puts up a slew of big plays and musicals, so see one of these spectacles.
-Or, check out what's playing at the Elgin Theatre or Massey Hall to take in a performance at one of our city's historic theatres.
+Or, check out what's playing at the Elgin Theatre or Buddies in Bad Times to take in a performance at one of our city's historic theatres.

-One of the best high end malls in the city is Yorkdale thanks to its slew of high-end retailers as well as international brands like Nordstrom, Uniqlo, Muji and many, many more.
+A visit to Toronto isn't complete without taking a ferry ride over to the islands.
+Some sweet beaches, a giant maze and plenty of green space are just some of what awaits.

-Matt Forsythe.
+Tanya Mok.
 With contributions from Phil Villeneuve and Amy Grief.

 Join the conversation Load comments